-- Skin: it might not be fully developed, and may appear shiny, translucent, dry or flaky.
-The baby may not have any fat under the skin to keep them warm.
+Skin: Your baby’s skin might not be fully developed, and may appear shiny, translucent, dry or flaky.
+Your baby may not have any fat under the skin to keep them warm.

-- Immature development: your baby might not be able to regulate its body temperature, breathing or heart rate.
+Immature development: Your baby might not be able to regulate their body temperature, breathing or heart rate.
 They may twitch, become stiff or limp or be unable to stay alert.

-- Genitals: the baby's genitals may be small and underdeveloped.
+Genitals: Your baby's genitals may be small and underdeveloped.

 Will my premature baby's development be delayed?